netlify/jekyll-srcset/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Host your Jekyll sites with netlify

+This plugin is developed by netlify, [premium hosting for static websites](https://www.netlify.com).

+If you're using custom plugins with your Jekyll sites, netlify is ideal for you.
+When you push to git, netlify will build your Jekyll site and deploy the result to a global CDN, while handing asset fingerprinting, caching headers, bundling, minification and instant cache invalidation.